 A primary that runs on clear routines and shared responsibility, with pupils expected to take learning seriously and support one another.
 The most recent inspection describes a community where pupils work hard, show determination, and contribute through roles such as peer mediators, school councillors, and house leaders.

 Academically, the headline is Key Stage 2 attainment.
-In 2024, 83.67% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 29.33% achieved greater depth across reading, writing and mathematics, well above the England average of 8%.
-The school’s performance sits above England average, placing it comfortably within the top 25% of schools in England (25th percentile or better) on FindMySchool’s primary outcomes ranking based on official data.
+In the 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% achieved greater depth across reading, writing and mathematics.
+The school’s performance remains strong on FindMySchool’s primary outcomes ranking based on official data, with a primary academic rank of 1,677th out of 14,978 and a local Cambridge rank of 7th.

 This is a state school with no tuition fees.
 Families should, however, plan for the usual extras such as uniform, trips, and paid wraparound care if needed.